gaehlerm/SoftwareEngineering/README.md

 For debugging, you have the debugger to help you out.
 It allows you to set breakpoints and inspect variables.
 So far, so good.
 But if you find yourself using the debugger frequently, it may indicate poor code quality.
 If you had structured your code better and had higher test coverage from the beginning, you probably wouldn't need to rely on a debugger.
 Using a debugger is a clear indication that you lack understanding of the task at hand.
 Meanwhile, this may happen occasionally.
 You should ensure that using the debugger is the exception rather than the rule and reconsider the way you write your code.

 There are many different ways to track down bugs.
 Most importantly, you need to have an idea of which part of the code may have caused the bug under investigation.
 If you have a code example using the API of your software, you can attempt to simplify it while checking whether the bug still exists.
 This usually gives you a good idea of what the bug depends on.
 In most cases, the bug depends only on one specific setting in your API file.
 For example, the user may have used an option that is rarely utilized, and you anticipate it being buggy for some reason.
-Once you have minimized the number of API calls, there are roughly two ways to track down the bug:
+Once you have minimized the number of API calls, there are two ways to track down the bug:

 1. You can set a breakpoint where the value of a variable is assigned.
 If you have already reduced the code from the bug report to the smallest possible case, you should not need to iterate over the breakpoint too frequently to identify the faulty behavior.
 2. You can bisect the bug.
 You set a breakpoint somewhere in the middle of the code to check if the bug already exists.
 If it does, you bisect the first half of the code; otherwise, you bisect the second half of the code.
 This is a very powerful technique as you can track down the bug in log(n) steps.

 Now, as I already mentioned, the most important thing is to have as much information about the bug as possible.
 You need to have a clear idea of which part of the code may have caused the bug.
 If your code is badly structured and you have no idea whether some value returned by the debugger is correct or not, you will have a very hard time debugging it.
 You'll have no choice but to guess.
 Guessing is an extremely tedious process.

 Unfortunately, some bugs are very challenging to track down.
-These are the bugs that are not reproducible, for example, in a distributed system where a race condition [https://en.wikipedia.org/wiki/Race_condition] may occur once in a while.
+These are the bugs that are not reproducible, for example, in a distributed system where a [race condition](https://en.wikipedia.org/wiki/Race_condition) may occur once in a while.
 Utilizing log files may help.
 However, in complex cases, it takes an enormous amount of time to track down the bug.

 ### Fixing a bug